dvejsada/PID_integration/readme.md

 # PID Departure Board integration

+The custom component is current in BETA. **Beware of using it in your production instance** (may cause unexpected behaviour or crashes).

 This custom component provides a departures board information for the selected stops.

 Multiple departure boards can be configured.